 - Wind farms and the agricultural community are productive partners.
 As little as one per cent of total acreage is needed for turbines and access roads.
 The remaining acreage is free for other uses, such as farming or ranching.

 Source: Canadian Electricity Association, ‘Power Generation in Canada: A Guide’.
 For footnotes, please see resources section at the bottom of the page.

 - According to new data published by Environment Canada, wind turbines are not a significant cause of avian mortality relative to other sources; data shows wind energy projects do not result in significant habitat loss and population level impacts were not observed.

-- A recent report from the Global Wind Energy Council and Greenpeace suggests that wind energy could account for a full fifth of the world’s energy needs by 2030.
+- A report from the Global Wind Energy Council and Greenpeace suggests that wind energy could account for a full fifth of the world’s energy needs by 2030.

 Wind energy is helping to preserve our increasingly precious water resources and fight climate change